-Canon 5D Mark II versus Fujifilm X-Pro2
+Canon 5D Mark II vs Fujifilm X-Pro2

-The Canon EOS 5D Mark II and the Fujifilm X-Pro2 are two digital cameras that were officially introduced, respectively, in September 2008 and January 2016.
+The Canon EOS 5D Mark II and the Fujifilm X-Pro2 are two digital cameras that were announced, respectively, in September 2008 and January 2016.
 The 5D Mark II is a DSLR, while the X-Pro2 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (5D Mark II) and an APS-C (X-Pro2) sensor.
-The Canon has a resolution of 21 megapixel, whereas the Fujifilm provides 24 MP.
+The Canon has a resolution of 21 megapixels, whereas the Fujifilm provides 24 MP.

 Body comparison: Canon 5D Mark II vs Fujifilm X-Pro2

 The side-by-side display below illustrates the physical size and weight of the Canon 5D Mark II and the Fujifilm X-Pro2.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 The X-Pro2 can be obtained in two different colors (black, graphite), while the 5D Mark II is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-Pro2 is considerably smaller (32 percent) than the Canon 5D Mark II.
 Moreover, the X-Pro2 is substantially lighter (42 percent) than the 5D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.